 preparation:

-- As each spice is lightly browned and starts to smell fragrant, turn on to a plate to cool.
+• As each spice is lightly browned and smells fragrant, turn on to a plate to cool.

-- Grind all the spices in a coffee grinder or blender into a fine power.
+• Grind all the spices in a coffee grinder or blender into a fine powder.

 Copyright © Rashmi Rustagi 2012.
 All Rights Reserved.